Athletics: Women's Lacrosse

 In 2009, the Mules were 10-4, including a program-best 6-3 in the CC, and finished in third place behind two national semifinalists.
 They received votes in the national top-25 poll for the first time in program history.

-The Mules play in the Centennial Conference, which has produced three of the last seven Division III national champions.
+The Mules play in the Centennial Conference, which has produced three of the last eight Division III national champions.
 The team plays its home games at the on-campus Scotty Wood Stadium, which was resurfaced with AstroTurf GameDay Grass 3D in 2008.